 Instructions

-- Fill each cooked pasta shell with a spoonful of chicken and broccoli mixture, and place it on the baking dish.
+- Add a large spoonful of alfredo sauce to cover the bottom of a greased 9 x 13 baking dish.
+Fill each cooked pasta shell with a spoonful of chicken and broccoli mixture and place it in the baking dish.

-- Finally, spoon the remaining alfredo sauce evenly over the top of the stuffed pasta shells, and cover the pasta shells with 1 cup of mozzarella cheese.
+- Spoon the remaining alfredo sauce evenly over the top of the stuffed pasta shells, cover the pasta shells with 1 cup of mozzarella cheese, and bake uncovered at 350 degrees F for about 25-30 minutes until the cheese is bubbly and slightly browned.
+Serve immediately.

-- Pre-Cook the Shells – Pre-cooking the shells to al dante is a key step when making this dish to ensure that they get properly cooked without getting too mushy.
+- Cooking the shells to al dente is key to ensuring they don't get too mushy.

-- Don't Overstuff Shells - When stuffing the shells, be careful not to overfill them as they will overflow when baking.
+- When stuffing the shells, don't overfill them, as they will overflow when baking.

 I've never had stuffed shells this way.
 It looks and sounds marvelous.